baky0905/personal-website/website/docs/bookmarks.md

 - [UI pattern](https://codepen.io/topics/ui-pattern) - Templates, examples and resources for common libraries, frameworks and UI patterns.

 ## How we work

 🛣️🛣️🛣️🛣️🛣️

 - [Agile Product Ownership](https://www.youtube.com/watch?v=502ILHjX9EE&feature=youtu.be) - 1 day product ownership course compressed into 15 minute animated presentation.
 There's obviously more to product ownership than this, so see this is a high level summary. ✔️🌎

 ## Inspiration

 💡💡💡💡💡

 - [Schlumberger's journey](https://powerapps.microsoft.com/en-us/blog/schlumberger/) - An article on how prolific app maker ignites low code revolution and Schlumberger ✔️🌎

-- [SAP Tutorials and Scripts](https://www.tutorialspoint.com/sap_scripts/) - SAP Scripts is a SAP tool that is used to generate formatted documents and for external purposes to print and transfer business documents.
-This tutorial talks about the basic concepts of SAP Scripts and how the various components interact. ✔️🌎

 ## Integrated Development Environments (IDE) and Editors